 - The winners will be featured on the ESA website and in the ESA Bulletin, and we will endeavour to get media coverage of the prize winners.

 To complete the form, you will need to upload:

 - Basic details (name, institution, contact details, career stage etc)

 - A single PDF including:

-- A ONE PAGE desciption of your track record in outreach.
+- A one-page description of your track record in outreach.
 We know that outreach comes in many forms, so just tell us about your contribution - organising public science events, giving public presentations, interactions with school groups, media (TV, radio, newspaper), social media, internet content - whatever you have done.
-Include any evidence of impact (this could be views on youtube, supportive quotes, prizes, etc).
+Include any evidence of impact (this could be views on YouTube, supportive quotes, prizes, etc.).
 Include links to relevant content where possible.

-- A 100-200 word description of your research.
+- A 100 to 200-word description of your research.
 Include details of your position, your study system(s) and approach(es), some of your most important/interesting findings, and a brief overview of your publication record (it's ok if you don't have one yet).